Skip to main content

 English ivy

 Ivy makes for wonderful, long-lasting wreath foliage.
-You can use a wreath form as a trellis for the trailing vines and decorate it with ornaments and bows for a merry look.
+You can use a wreath form as a trellis for the trailing vines and decorate your ivy stems with ornaments and bows for a merry look.
 Ivy requires a moderate amount of care, but it doesn’t particularly need to be babied.

 Cool winter weather is ideal for the ivy plant, as it prefers a temperature range between 50 and 70 degrees Fahrenheit.
 You want to give your ivy medium light and water it when the top inch of your soil feels dry to the touch.
-It’s better to underwater it than overwater it, but dried-out soil can definitely leave your plant vulnerable to pests, such as spider mites.
+It’s better to underwater it than overwater it, but dried-out soil can definitely leave your plant vulnerable to spider mite pests.
 If you have a heater on in your home, counterbalance it with a pebble tray or humidifier to give your ivy sufficient humidity.

 Frosty fern